-If the window-spec does not contain an ORDER BY then the result is arbitrary.
+If the window-spec does not contain an ORDER BY expression, or if the ORDER BY expression is not precise enough to guarantee a unique ordering, then the result is arbitrary.
 If there is no window-spec, then the result is arbitrary.

 You can specify elements of window-spec either in the function syntax (inline), or with a WINDOW clause in the SELECT statement.
-For information on how to specify the window, see "Analytical functions" on page 104.
+For information on how to specify the window, see "Analytical functions" on page 100.